uds-se/fuzzingbook/README.md

 You can use this book in three ways:

 * You can __read chapters in your browser__.
-Check out the list of chapters in the menu above, or start right away with the
-<a href="https://www.fuzzingbook.org/html/Intro_Testing.html">introduction to testing</a> or the
+Check out the list of chapters in the menu above, or start right away with the [introduction to testing](Intro_Testing.ipynb) or the [introduction to fuzzing](Fuzzer.ipynb).
-<a href="https://www.fuzzingbook.org/html/Fuzzer.html">introduction to fuzzing</a>.
 All code is available for download.

 * You can __interact with chapters as Jupyter Notebooks__ (beta).
-This allows you edit and extend the code, experimenting _live in your browser._  Just click on "Resources $\rightarrow$ Edit as Notebook" at the top of each chapter. <a href="https://mybinder.org/v2/gh/uds-se/fuzzingbook/master?filepath=notebooks/Fuzzer.ipynb" target=_blank>Try interacting with the introduction to fuzzing.</a>
+This allows you edit and extend the code, experimenting _live in your browser._  Simply select "Resources $\rightarrow$ Edit as Notebook" at the top of each chapter. <a href="https://mybinder.org/v2/gh/uds-se/fuzzingbook/master?filepath=docs/notebooks/Fuzzer.ipynb" target=_blank>Try interacting with the introduction to fuzzing.</a>

-* You can __present chapters as slides__ (beta).
+* You can __present chapters as slides__.
 This allows for presenting the material in lectures.
-Just click on "Resources $\rightarrow$ View slides" at the top of each chapter. <a href="https://www.fuzzingbook.org/slides/Fuzzer.slides.html" target=_blank>Try viewing slides on the introduction to fuzzing.</a>
+Just select "Resources $\rightarrow$ View slides" at the top of each chapter. <a href="https://www.fuzzingbook.org/slides/Fuzzer.slides.html" target=_blank>Try viewing the slides for the introduction to fuzzing.</a>

 ## Who this Book is for